dOrgTech/the-graph-mutations-spec/README.md

 Originally, I had "`kind: browser/javascript`", but realized that (1) Apollo GraphQL resolvers have the same signature client-side as they do server-side, and (2) implementing server-side resolvers within graph-node could (and should) be done in a way that doesn't require any code changes from the mutation developer (see "Post MVP Goals" section below).

 **Resolvers' `file` Is ES5 Compatible & Bundled:**
 The `resolvers`' `file` property must point to an ES5 compatible javascript module that has been bundled so that there are no external files required by the module at run-time.
 Transpiling, bundling, and ES5 verification can be done using: [babel](https://www.npmjs.com/package/@babel/cli), [webpack](https://www.npmjs.com/package/webpack), and [es-check](https://www.npmjs.com/package/es-check).
 The [example project](./subgraph/src/mutations/package.json) demonstrates this build & verification process.
 The graph-cli will also run this ES5 verification.
+If developers would like to also supply their users an option to download from a 3rd party repository like npmjs.com or github.com, they can include that link in the `repository` section of the manifest.
+This is useful if they'd like to give developers an un-minimized version of the source for debugging or auditing.

 ## Step 2: Add Mutations To Subgraph Manifest